• 워크캠프 검색·신청

 Description of accommodation and food:

 You cook together.
-You will be provided with money for shopping.
+Money for shopping will be provided for you.
 Vegetarian or vegan meals are possible.
 Please indicate any intolerances when registering.

 English